antiguru/rahmen/README.md

 #### Case conversion

-As first step of the metadata processing chain it is possible to convert the case.
+As first step of the metadata processing chain, it is possible to convert the case.
 [See below, where this setting is discussed in the context of the configuration file](#changing-the-case).

 #### Regular expressions for individual metadata